RedisJSON/RedisJSON/docs/docs/developer.md

 Developing RedisJSON involves setting up the development environment (which can be either Linux-based or macOS-based), building RedisJSON, running tests and benchmarks, and debugging both the RedisJSON module and its tests.

 ## Cloning the git repository
-By invoking the following command, RedisJSON module and its submodules are cloned:
+To clone the RedisJSON module and its submodules, run:
 ```sh
 git clone --recursive https://github.com/RedisJSON/RedisJSON.git
 ```
 ## Working in an isolated environment
-There are several reasons to develop in an isolated environment, like keeping your workstation clean, and developing for a different Linux distribution.
+There are several reasons to use an isolated environment for development, like keeping your workstation clean and developing for a different Linux distribution.

-The most general option for an isolated environment is a virtual machine (it's very easy to set one up using [Vagrant](https://www.vagrantup.com)).
+You can use a virtual machine as an isolated development environment.
+To set one up, you can use [Vagrant](https://www.vagrantup.com) or Docker.

-Docker is even a more agile, as it offers an almost instant solution:
+To set up a virtual machine with Docker:

 ```
 search=$(docker run -d -it -v $PWD:/build debian:bullseye bash)
 docker exec -it $search bash
 ```
-Then, from within the container, ```cd /build``` and go on as usual.
+Then run ```cd /build``` from within the container.

 In this mode, all installations remain in the scope of the Docker container.
-Upon exiting the container, you can either re-invoke it with the above ```docker exec``` or commit the state of the container to an image and re-invoke it on a later stage:
+After you exit the container, you can either restart it with the previous ```docker exec``` command or save the state of the container to an image and resume it at a later time:

 ```
 docker commit $search redisjson1